gabrieldhofer/MMU/README.md

 Why should operating systems support virtual memory?

-* providing a separate or "isolated" memory space for applications that isn't shared with other applications.
+* Provide a separate, isolated memory space for applications that isn't shared with other applications.
-* isolated memory also leads to increased security
+* Isolated memory can help increase security
-* creating arbitrarily large memory addresses that may or may not exist in actual memory
+* Creating arbitrarily large memory addresses that may or may not exist in actual memory

-#### What is segmentation and pages?
+#### What are segmentation and pages?

 In order for different processes to have their own memory, we need to partition or divide or split the memory into smaller pieces.
 This is what is known as **segmentation**.